 Chapter 6: Built-in Interactions

-Now that your scene looks professional with environment and lighting, it's time to make it interactive!
-This chapter shows you how to enable grabbing and locomotion - the two most common interactions in VR.
+Now that your scene looks professional with environment and lighting, it's time to make it interactive.
+This chapter starts with the shared pointer path that works in browser 3D, then shows how to enable grabbing and locomotion for XR.

 How Input Works in IWSDK

-IWSDK provides a comprehensive input system that handles controllers, hands, and various interaction patterns automatically.
+IWSDK provides a comprehensive input system that handles browser canvas pointers, keyboard, standard browser gamepads, XR controllers, hands, and various interaction patterns.
 The input stack includes:

-- Built-in systems - Grab and locomotion work out of the box
+world.input.actionsmaps low-level devices to framework intent such as locomotion movement and jump - Built-in systems - XR grab and locomotion work out of the box

 Learn More About Input